 Circumstances in which probate will be required include:

-You may also need a lawyer to help sort through the paperwork and fill out all the forms required, as the amount of paperwork, the documents required to be included and the persistence required to redeem assets such as superannuation, can be challenging at the best of times, let alone when you are going through an emotionally difficult time.
+You may also need a lawyer to help sort through the paperwork and fill out all the forms required.
+The amount of paperwork, the documents required to be included, and the persistence required to redeem assets such as superannuation can be challenging at the best of times, let alone when you are going through an emotionally difficult time.